ExpressLRS/Docs/docs/software/gemini.md

 ### Lovers of Telemetry

 A Gemini TX has the advantage of not only sending simultaneous packets, but also receiving simultaneous packets.
-Or when used in single antenna mode (or switch mode) both antennas will listen for the same TLM packet, in the same way a diversity Rx listens for RC packets.
+Or when used in single antenna mode (or switch mode) both antennas will listen for the same TLM packet, in the same way a diversity RX listens for RC packets.
 So your TLM link becomes stronger with fewer missed packets, even when not used in Gemini mode and with single antenna receivers.

 ### Airport and Mavlink users